emacsmirror/chronometrist-goal/README.md

 (add-to-list 'chronometrist-after-in-functions 'chronometrist-goals-run-alert-timers)
 (add-to-list 'chronometrist-after-out-functions 'chronometrist-goals-stop-alert-timers)
 ```
 And you're all set!
 Run `chronometrist` again and marvel at your goal times displayed in the buffer.

+With the default configuration, when you start tracking time, you will be notified when you
-You will now be notified when you're five minutes away from the goal, when you have reached the goal, and when you have exceeded the goal by five minutes.
+* are five minutes away from the goal,
+* have reached the goal, and
+* have exceeded the goal by five minutes.
+If a task doesn't have a goal, you will be reminded of the time you have spent on it, every fiften minutes.

 ## Customization
 See the Customize groups `chronometrist` for variables intended to be user-customizable.